 SPINNERS – Conductive type

-A simpler and cheap alternative to the optical spinner consists in the use of common conductive encoders, connected to the central axis thanks to a coupling connector that can be conveniently 3D printed.
-It is a simple solution that guarantees a good mechanical protection of the encoder, a factor to be carefully considered for modifiers dedicated to intensive use.
+A simple and cheap alternative to the optical spinner consists in the use of common conductive encoders.
+It is a simple solution that guarantees a good protection from intensive use.

-This page is not a step by step guide, but just an illustration of our solution, in the hope that the files that we make available can be used as a starting point for those DIYers who want to improve the project 🙂
+This page is just an illustration of our favourite solution, in the hope that the files that we make available can be used as a starting point for those DIYers who want to improve the project 🙂

 The encoder we chose is an Alps EC12E2430803, but any common non-detented encoder will work good.
 A small vectorboard can be adapted to the encoder, and used to strengthen the connections.

-This element is used to connect the spinner screw to the encoder shaft.
-It can be 3D printed and two M3x10 screws are used to tighten it.
+This 3d printed element is used to connect the spinner M8 screw to the encoder shaft.
+Two M3x10 screws are used to tighten it.

 The .STL files are supplied within the “SPINNERS”package.

-The encoder is fixed to the internal part of the Mobox using a flexible bracket.
+The encoder can be fixed to the internal part of the Mobox using a flexible bracket.
 This arrangement ensures that the encoder is protected from excessive mechanical stress.
+For this purpose it is possible to use the flexible joint described above

 This flexible flap can be laser cut form a PETG of Polypropylene sheet.
 It allows to adapt the conductive encoder in the most different ways within the Mobox.